-The Company has junior subordinated debentures with a carrying value of \$94,187 at December 31, 2013, of which \$91,000 are included in the Company's Tier 1 capital.
-The Federal Reserve Board issued guidance in March 2005 providing more strict quantitative limits on the amount of securities that, similar to our junior subordinated debentures, are includable in Tier 1 capital.
-The new guidance, which became effective in March 2009, did not impact the amount of debentures we include in Tier 1 capital.
-In addition, although our existing junior subordinated debentures are unaffected, on account of changes enacted as part of the Dodd-Frank Act, any trust preferred securities issued after May 19, 2010 may not be included in Tier 1 capital.
+The Company has junior subordinated debentures with a carrying value of \$94,574 at December 31, 2014, of which \$91,359 are included in the Company's Tier 1 capital.
+Federal Reserve guidelines limiting the amount of securities that, similar to our junior subordinated debentures, are includable in Tier 1 capital, but these guidelines did not impact the amount of debentures we include in Tier 1 capital.
+Although our existing junior subordinated debentures are unaffected by these Federal Reserve guidelines, on account of changes enacted as part of the Dodd-Frank Act, any trust preferred securities issued after May 19, 2010 may not be included in Tier 1 capital.